 While I am able to apply the science in my current role and teach its importance at USC, I still felt there was more I could do.
 As fate would have it, Katina and I shared our ideas about creating a new venture over drinks before a mutual grad school friend’s wedding.
 We both wanted to make an impact on employee well-being and to use our knowledge and expertise in a different way.
 Luckily, we both are good at follow-through and Workr Beeing was born!

 Now that you know my journey, I thought you may want to know a little about me personally!
-I live with my boyfriend, Dan, and my cat, Nittany in beautiful Marina Del Rey.
+I live with my husband, Dan, and my cat, Nittany in beautiful Marina Del Rey.
 I love being near the ocean and try to spend as much time on the beach as possible.
 I also love hot yoga (shout out to Modo Yoga!) and try to keep my practice consistent even though I travel quite a bit for work.
 I do work remotely when not traveling which provides me with some flexibility to keep my work and life balanced.

 I also have a serious case of wanderlust.
 My dream is to see the world.
 I recently went to Asia for the first time (visiting Hong Kong, Vietnam, and South Korea) and am desperate to go back!
 I try to prioritize vacation and travel as much as possible.
 Each trip teaches me something new and changes my perspective on the world.
 If I won the lotto, I think I would spend most of my money on travel!